 If you resist the arrest, the officer is allowed to use any means necessary to achieve the arrest, which includes force.
 The officer can also conduct a search incident to the arrest.
 However, evidence spawned from an unlawful search or arrest is inadmissible in a criminal trial.

 If you have been arrested, you have the right to make a phone call.
-Use that right, and contact a NYC criminal defense lawyer to look at the facts of your case and determine whether the police acted in a lawful manner.
-If the police neglected their duties, the charges against you may be reduced or dismissed.
+Use that right, and contact a NYC criminal defense lawyer, such as Joseph Tacopina, to look at the facts of your case and determine whether the police acted lawfully.
+If the police neglect their duties, the charges against you may be reduced or dismissed.
 At the Law Offices of Tacopina & Seigel, our legal team has extensive experience defending the rights of the accused.